SokolskyNikita/pdf-to-markdown-cli/README.md

 # PDF -> Markdown CLI utility

 Convenience CLI wrapper around the [Marker API](https://datalab.to/marker) which is currently the best-in-class for PDF->Markdown conversion.
 See the **/examples** folder for conversion examples.
+Note that Github's Markdown renderer doesn't have full support for inline math equations, so view them locally for a proper comparison.

 ### Features
   - Supported **inputs**: PDF, Word (.doc, .docx), PowerPoint (.ppt, .pptx), Images (.png, .jpg, .jpeg, .webp, .gif, .tiff)